asxyzp/carboledger-takehome/readme.md

 ### New Updates

-- Ability to upload upload and view multiple spreadsheets.
+- Ability to upload and view multiple spreadsheets.
-- Ability to access each spreadhsheet with a unique endpoint in the form `/sheets/{id}` where a unique `id` is assigned to each and every spreadsheet that is uploaded.
+- Ability to access each spreadsheet with a unique endpoint in the form `/sheets/{id}` where a unique `id` is assigned to each and every spreadsheet that is uploaded.
 - Ability to persist spreadsheets locally through multiple sessions by using an IndexedDB based storage.
 - Ability to edit individual cell data for each spreadsheet.
 - Viewing upload status through a toast component.